pikawika/simple-latest-posts-plugin/README.md

 ## Modifying the plugin

 This plugin is completely open sources and can be modified to your hearts desire.
-I but some comments in my code so it's easier to read and modify.
+I've put some comments in my code so it's easier to read and modify.

 ## Download